joernroeder/JJAppConnector_ProcessingExample/README.md

 ```

 Following methods are currently available:
+### toPImage()
+Tries to convert the data to an instance of PImage (see [_processing.core.PImage_](http://processing.googlecode.com/svn/trunk/processing/build/javadoc/core/processing/core/PImage.html)).
+If Object is null, a new instance of PImage will be returned.

 ### toString()
 Casts to `String`.
 If Object is null, an empty String will be returned.